bjoerrrn/discord-cleaner-bot/README.md

 ## Features

 - Assigns the @Cleaner role to users inactive for ≥ 3 months
-- Posts a public warning message in #discussion-💬
 - Removes all roles except @Soldier
+- Posts a warning in #discussion-💬 when roles are changed
+- Posts original roles in the same channel for admin reference
-- Kicks @Cleaner users after 6 months total inactivity
+- Kicks @Cleaner users after 6 months of inactivity
 - Exempts @Major and @General roles from being kicked
-- Posts original role list for admin reference
-- Activity cache for fast reports and exporting
+- Activity cache improves performance and avoids repeated scanning
-- Commands to export activity, report status, and debug unreadable channels
+- Commands for status reports, exporting activity, and debugging
+- Systemd integration for auto-start and log viewing

 ## 📦 Installation & Setup